 One of the challenges in drafting a contract is the termination clause.
 The right to terminate a contract is, in practice, often the most important aspect of the law of contract, yet this significance is often concealed in contract texts.
 In general, there are two common grounds for terminating the franchise contract, namely (i) termination by provisions in the franchise contract and (ii) termination by legislation.
-The second ground is usually used to terminate agreements without termination clause.
-Therefore, either party is able to propose the termination of the contract if the agreement infringes certain legislation.
+The second basis is usually used to terminate agreements without termination clause.
+Therefore, either party can propose the termination of the contract if the agreement infringes particular legislation.

 - Franchise Contract with Termination Clause

 It is unusual for a franchisee to be given an early right to terminate.
 In practice, often the existence of the franchise is in a weak position compared to the franchisor.
 However, the cooling-off period allows the franchisee to terminate the franchise agreement within a specified period after entering the agreement, or before the payment of any non-refundable money.
 Some jurisdictions take the view that a cooling-off period is a necessary protection that gives a franchisee the chance to “back out” of an executed franchise agreement.
 For instance, Australia requires some cooling off period after the execution of the franchise agreement during which the franchisee can withdraw from the relationship.

 Termination with no Breach by Franchisee